gocheaphosting/beacon-wiki/Setting-up-Kaltura-Drop-folder,-Amazon-S3-Remote-storage,-Amazon-CloudFront-CDN-for-RTMP,-RTMPE-Video-Streaming.md

 This will make works both RTMP & RTMPE Video Streaming Happy Streaming.

-Bunch of thanks to @jessup from Kaltura team for guiding me.
+Bunch of thanks to jessp01 from Kaltura team for guiding me.